hardycathal/a-star-algorithm/index.md

 - **Phase 5:** Polish and bug fixes.

 ### 2.2 Progress Tracking
-Describe how you tracked progress (Git commits, checklist, Trello, notes, etc.).

-Example:
-- Kept a small checklist in a text file and used Git commits to checkpoint features.
+- Kept a small checklist and used Git commits to checkpoint features.
-- Validated each phase with a quick manual playtest.
+- Validated each phase with manual playtests.

 ### 2.3 Timeline (Example)
 - **Week 1:** Core gameplay loop + grid rendering.